Join the Cause

 Among the main goals of the Human Genome Project (HGP) was to develop new, better and cheaper tools to identify new genes and to understand their function.

 Aligned with Project 8p’s mission of translational research is our ability to fund and welcome partnerships to take clinical action.
-With quality data sharing, transparency, and free access to our iPSC lines and open-access mice models and organisms, we encourage researchers around the world to help us discover clinically relevant, medically actionable, stretch of DNA that is the key to help individuals affected by genetic disease, and the “future of medicine” for 8p disorders.
+With quality data sharing, transparency, and access to our iPSC lines and models, we encourage researchers around the world to help us discover clinically relevant, medically actionable, stretch of DNA that is the key to help individuals affected by genetic disease, and the “future of medicine” for 8p disorders.

 We are pragmatic and impatiently patient about the unknown timeline; therefore, we want to start now and be ready to take advantage of the future of genome medicine.